ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 |resource_server| string or object| {{rs-register-resource-handle}} of {{&SELF}}|
 |token_formats_supported|string| {{rs-register-resource-handle}} of {{&SELF}}|
 |token_introspection_required|boolean| {{rs-register-resource-handle}} of {{&SELF}}|
+{: title="Initial contents of the GNAP Resource Set Registration Request Parameters Registry." }

 ## GNAP Resource Set Registration Response Parameters {#IANA-resource-registration-response}

 This document defines a means to register a resource set for a GNAP AS, for which IANA is asked to create and maintain a new registry titled "GNAP Resource Set Registration Response Parameters".
 Initial values for this registry are given in {{IANA-resource-registration-response-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.

-The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-resource-registration-response-template}}.
+The Designated Expert (DE) is expected to ensure that:

+- all registrations follow the template presented in {{IANA-resource-registration-response-template}}.
-The DE is expected to ensure that the parameter's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
+- the parameter's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
-The DE is expected to ensure that the parameter's definition specifies the syntax and semantics of the claim in sufficient detail to allow for the AS and RS to be able to communicate the resource set.
+- the parameter's definition specifies the syntax and semantics of the claim in sufficient detail to allow for the AS and RS to be able to communicate the resource set.

 ### Registry Template {#IANA-resource-registration-response-template}